-Marteinn ducked a knife swing, and sliced the last foe behind the knee.
+Marteinn ducked a knife swing, and hamstringed the last foe.
 A pained shout reverberated from the dredge’s stone helm, black spreading over the hem of their dark orange sash.
 Marteinn grabbed the slinger’s head from behind and held them down, a kick to the elbow sent their stone blade flying into the grass.
 “Hey, Aron!
 Get over here!”

 The youth warily approached, scanning the remaining dredge.
 No more had the will to fight— the remaining handful huddled together, shivering with bowed heads.
 Marteinn smirked and flipped his seax over, offering the handle to the boy.
 “Do it.”

 Aron stared at the blade for a moment, before looking to Sigbjorn for approval.
 A faint murmur came from the cowering dredge who watched, but none moved.

 You should stop this, a voice whispered to the varl.
 Yet he waved a hand regardless.
 “Go on.”

 Aron swallowed, slipping his bow over his shoulder.
 He took the seax with both hands and focused on the restrained slinger.
 The dredge’s breath rattled, while the dark pool on their robes widened under a heraldic mark of a triangular sun.

 The youth tightened his grip on the weapon.
 With a shrill cry, he stabbed.
 The tip followed the curve of the slinger’s outfit, burying itself in the grooves of the sternum.
 The blade stuck halfway, and Aron leaned forth to thrust further within.